sjosuerojas/rick-and-morty-app/README.md

-# Rick and Morty application (Use of VueQuery + Vite, Vue.js 3, Compisition API)
+# Rick and Morty application (Use of VueQuery + Vite, Vue.js 3, Composition API)

 This template should help get you started developing with Vue 3 in Vite.